DUznanski/vornmath/README.md

 Vorn's Lua Math Library

 Vornmath is (will be) a comprehensive vector and complex math library for lua.
+It works on lua versions 5.1 through 5.4 as well as luajit.

 ## Installing and Using